benders5e/benders5e/earthbender.md

 At 5th level, you specialize in one of the following types of earthbending: advanced earthbending, metalbending, or lavabending.
 Your abilities are described in the specialization section at the end of this class description.

 ### Rolling Earth
-At 6th level, you learn to synchronize your control of earth with your movement.
+When you reach 6th level, you learn to synchronize your control of earth with your movement.
 As a bonus action while you are moving over earth, you can concentrate on traveling quickly, doubling your speed.

 ### Expansion and Compaction
-At 7th level, your control increases.
+At 6th level, your control increases.
 You are now able to compact or expand earth of the volume and range that you can bend.
 You also learn to bend earth-based materials such as mud, coal, gems, crystals, meteorites, and jennamite ("creeping crystal").

 As a consequence, you can now tunnel underground without having to deposit the removed earth elsewhere.